Herbert Storing: Personal life and teaching

 Storing was born on January 29, 1928, in Ames, Iowa.
 His father, James A. Storing, was a professor, Provost and, for a time, acting president of Colgate University.
 He served in the U.S. Army after World War II, from 1946 to 1948.

 Storing was an unusually dedicated graduate teacher and adviser.
 As his close friend Walter Berns recalled, "It seemed to me that he must have served on at least half of the [University of Chicago political science] department’s dissertation committees, a disproportionate number as chairman.
 At any rate, I have a memory of manuscripts piled on his desk awaiting his attention.
 Unlike some professors I have known, Storing read them all with great care.
 His students will attest to this."

-His notable students include: Michael Zuckert, Jeffrey K. Tulis, John Rohr, Murray Dry and Gary Schmitt.
+His notable students include: Joseph M. Bessette, Michael Zuckert, Jeffrey K. Tulis, John Rohr, Murray Dry and Gary Schmitt.

 Storing regularly provided his graduate students with further opportunities to learn outside of the classroom, hosting extra-curricular seminars as well as reading groups.
 As his colleague Joseph Cropsey wrote: "Storing was a powerful, extremely influential teacher.
 The forthrightness and uprightness of the scholar in his writing were forcefully manifest in the man as presence.
 His logic straightened his thought without hardening his heart; his students learned from his example the difference between sentiment and sentimentality."